virtual-kubelet/virtual-kubelet/test/e2e/README.md

 ## Running the Test Suite

+The E2E test suite targets a Kubernetes cluster whose name appears in your kubeconfig.
+`Makefile.e2e` keeps the historical guard: the current kubectl context must be `minikube`, `docker-for-desktop`, `docker-desktop`, or a `kind-*` context, unless you opt out (see below).
-The E2E test suite can run against any Kubernetes cluster.
-By default, it accepts any kubectl context.
-Below are examples using different Kubernetes distributions.
+Below are examples using common distributions.

 ### Using Minikube